sourcegraph/scip-clang/docs/Design.md

 "Flattening" the job DAG would get rid of intermediate link jobs.)

-Each job could output a partial index, along with hashes (for faster de-duplication during the merge step).
+Each job could output some shards, along with hashes (for faster de-duplication during the merge step).
-The final merge step would take these hashes and partial indexes and assemble them into an Index.
+The final merge step would take these hashes and shards and assemble them into an Index.

 NOTE: As of Jan 24 2023, this functionality is planned